OP-TED/epo-docs/.github/ISSUE_TEMPLATE/send-a-general-comment.md

 ---
-name: Send a General Comment
+name: Send a general comment
 about: Collects general comments about the documentation.
 title: ''
 labels: ''